 Furthermore, the bill appropriates any necessary amounts to offset any reduction in revenue that occur as a result of the bill.
 The funds for this would be appropriated from the General Fund and be deposited into the State’s Transportation Trust Fund.
 The bill also requires the State Treasurer to consider these appropriations when calculating the annual rate of taxation for highway fuel moving forward.

-and discovered two-thirds of state-imposed fuel taxes failed to keep state transportation budgets afloat amid inflation.
+In 2015, Daniel Vock, writing for Governing, examined state gasoline tax data reported to the U.S. Census Bureau and discovered two-thirds of state-imposed fuel taxes failed to keep state transportation budgets afloat amid inflation.
 Moreover, the COVID-19 pandemic has added an unforeseen layer to the complexities and shortcomings of using gasoline taxes to subsidize state-run transportation programs and projects.

 Additionally, fuel taxes are highly regressive and carry with them myriad economic consequences, including creating new direct-to-consumer costs.
 As a function of corporate finance, large-scale corporations and transit entities will see their usual budget allocation for fuel fall short with increasing prices, thus resulting in higher prices on goods and services.